← BACK Blog // UnSteadyRing

 Two Hubs.
 RF Signal Excitation.

-The two wrist hubs do the heavy lifting.
-They act as miniature radar stations, emitting low-power RF signals down the hand.
-The passive rings act as antennas, reflecting that signal back.
-By measuring shifts in the passive return signals, the hubs continuously track the independent positions of the rings with extreme precision.
+The two wrist hubs are designed to do the heavy lifting — acting as miniature radar stations that emit low-power RF signals down the hand, while the passive rings reflect that signal back like antennas.
+By measuring shifts in the reflected signals, the hubs would track the independent positions of the rings continuously and precisely.

 Sensor Fusion: Beyond the Tremor